WebberZone/crp-taxonomy/readme.txt

 == Screenshots ==

-1. CRP Taxonomy options in WP-Admin - General options
+1. New options in WP-Admin - General options
+2. New options in WP-Admin - List Tuning options

 == Frequently Asked Questions ==